Delta atracotoxin: Synthetic

 The availability of synthetic toxin has allowed scientists to further explore the biological activity of the toxin, resulting in the observation that d-ACTX-Ar1a causes repetitive firing and prolongation of the action potential.
 These actions underlie the clinical symptoms seen following envenomation and further contribute to the understanding of the molecular basis for activity of this potent neurotoxin on voltage-gated sodium channels.

 Under voltage-clamp conditions in dorsal root ganglion (DRG) neurons it was found that the effects of the synthetic toxin on sodium currents were not significantly different from those previously reported for the native toxin.
 Neither native nor synthetic d-ACTX-Ar1a had any effect on TTX-resistant sodium currents, but both exerted a potent selective modulation of TTX-sensitive sodium currents consistent with actions on neurotoxin receptor site-3.
 This includes a slowing of the sodium-channel inactivation, a hyperpolarizing shift in the voltage-dependence of activation and a hyperpolarizing shift in the steady-state sodium-channel inactivation.

 d-ACTX-Ar1a causes a prolongation of action potential duration, accompanied by spontaneous repetitive firing, but does not depolarize the resting membrane potential.
 Effects on the autonomic nervous system, including vomiting, profuse sweating, salivation, lachrymation, marked hypertension followed by hypotension, together with effect on the somatic nervous system to cause muscle fasciculation and dyspnea (shortness of breath) are presumably due to excessive transmitter release.
 To identify the sodium-channel binding surface of d-ACTX-Ar1a, scientist must synthesize analogues with selected residue changes.
-Studies will contribute to a more detailed mapping of site-3, the neurotoxin receptor site on the sodium-channel and provide structure-activity data critical for determining the phylaspecific actions of this and related atracotoxins.
+Studies will contribute to a more detailed mapping of site-3, the neurotoxin receptor site on the sodium-channel and provide structure-activity data critical for determining the phyla-specific actions of this and related atracotoxins.